Ready to Explore? Start Here!

 View Majors

 Our undeclared options allow students to explore different majors while staying on track for graduation.
-They are for students who are interested in exploring their options before declaring a major.
+They are for students who are interested in exploring their options further before declaring a major.
 They may also benefit students who have professional goals but are unsure which major will best help them achieve those goals.

 View Majors